ndem0/deal.II-tutorial/lab02/README.md

 1. See documentation at\
     <https://www.dealii.org/developer/doxygen/deal.II/step_2.html>

 2. Copy and run step-2.
+Look at the sparsity patterns in firefox.

 3. How does the pattern change if you increase the polynomial degree from 1 to 2 or to 3?